 Department Chair: Jeffrey Anderson

-Faculty: Jeffrey Anderson, Kelly Kraemer, Rene McGraw OSB, Ronald Pagnucco
+Faculty: Jon Armajani, Jeffrey Anderson, Kelly Kraemer, Ronald Pagnucco

 Peace Studies is a field of study that explores the presence and nature of conflict in human interaction, the causes of war and intergroup violence, and the conditions for sustainable peace with justice.
 Scholars in peace studies examine these subjects using an interdisciplinary approach that includes knowledge and methods drawn from many fields, including sociology, international relations, philosophy, biology, theology, political science and many others.
 Throughout our program students and faculty explore the potential for social justice, better conflict management, peacemaking processes, reconciliation and peace building given the present historical circumstances.
 Specific approaches that are investigated include but are not limited to: nonviolent social protest; human rights; environmental action; feminism and anti-racism; Catholic social teaching; alternative approaches to security; international law and organization; and mediation and conflict resolution.